 Case Study for Robotics in Healthcare:

-In 2009, a National Diabetic Retinopathy Screening service rolled out a new automated grading system which helped to analyse retinal eye images for a specific eye pathology associated with retinopathy.
+In 2009, a National Diabetic Retinopathy Screening service rolled out a new automated grading system which helped to analyze retinal eye images for a specific eye pathology associated with retinopathy.
 Before this system could go live, they needed to interface the current screening IT system to an automated-grader

 They originally looked at the more traditional IT interfaces to link the 2 systems and decided instead to try RPA/ IA in Healthcare as it enabled them to quickly develop a flexible and scalable solution